 After any accident, your first priority should be your health.
 Even if your injuries seem minor, you should visit a doctor as soon as possible for an official diagnosis.

 Once your condition stabilizes, it’s wise to seek legal counsel.
 Gathering evidence to support your claim may be challenging without the help of a lawyer.
-It’s unlikely that the at-fault motorist will release their cell phone records voluntarily, but your attorney can apply legal pressure to obtain them.
-There may be other evidence that’s time-sensitive, so you should speak to a personal injury lawyer at the earliest possible point in time.
+It’s unlikely that the at-fault motorist will release their cell phone records voluntarily, but your car accident attorney can apply legal pressure to obtain them.
+There may be other evidence that’s time-sensitive, so you should speak to a personal injury car accident attorney at the earliest possible point in time.

 You should also start a personal injury journal to document the recovery process and the ways your injuries are affecting your quality of life.
 This journal may help your attorney develop a more compelling argument to justify a non-economic damages award.